siddharth1382/Landing-page-assignment/README.md

 # Homepage Assignment

-This repository contains the source code for a homepage developed for an internship application.
+This repository contains the source code for landing page of a digital agency.
 The homepage is built using Bootstrap, JavaScript, jQuery, and plain CSS.

 ## Features